 - autoimmune disease (when the body attacks its own tissues and organs) that harm the eye muscles

-Some children with CI may also have learning disabilities.
-But it’s important to note that learning disabilities are not caused by CI or other eye problems.
+Some children with this condition may also have learning disabilities.
+But it’s important to note that learning disabilities are not caused by convergence insufficiency or other eye problems.
 Learning disabilities are caused by problems with how the brain processes information.

 People notice symptoms while reading or doing other near work.
 They include:

-Symptoms of CI vary, and patients may be bothered by one or more.
+Symptoms vary, and patients may be bothered by one or more.
 Taking breaks from reading to rest your eyes helps reduce eye strain, fatigue and other symptoms.

 Diagnosis of Convergence Insufficiency

-CI is usually not found during school vision screenings.
-An ophthalmologist or orthoptist diagnoses CI.
+Convergence insufficiency is usually not found during school vision screenings.
+An ophthalmologist or orthoptist diagnoses this condition.
 They will:

-Some people are diagnosed with CI but are asymptomatic (have no symptoms).
+Some people are diagnosed but are asymptomatic (have no symptoms).
 They can do near vision tasks without difficulty.
 Those patients do not need treatment but should tell their doctor if symptoms appear.

 Your orthoptist or ophthalmologist may prescribe in-office exercises, exercises to do at home, or both.
 There are also computer-based exercises.
 You and your doctor can decide the best way to do them.
 They will give you the exercise materials and instructions.

-Exercises are not recommended for all cases of CI.
+Exercises are not recommended for all patients with this condition.

-Eye exercises successfully treat the symptoms of CI in about 70 percent (7 out of 10) of patients.
-Sometimes, CI comes back after successful treatment with exercises.
-Restarting the eye exercises may help the CI symptoms go away again.
+Eye exercises successfully treat the symptoms of convergence insufficiency in about 70 percent (7 out of 10) of patients.
+Sometimes, convergence insufficiency comes back after successful treatment with exercises.
+Restarting the eye exercises may help the symptoms go away again.